Sony Xperia 1 VI vs Motorola Moto G Power 5G (2024)

 Frequently Asked Questions

-Sony Xperia 1 VI excels if you value exclusive 85-170mm true continuous optical zoom lens.
-Motorola Moto G Power 5G (2024) is better if you prioritize rare wireless charging (15w) support in the budget category.
-Pick based on your budget and daily use.
+Sony Xperia 1 VI is the better choice if you prioritize exclusive 85-170mm true continuous optical zoom lens.
+Motorola Moto G Power 5G (2024) wins if you value rare wireless charging (15w) support in the budget category.
+Both are rated highly (4.3★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure